Fortress Saint-Maurice: Savatan-Dailly

-Dailly was the scene of an ammunition explosion on 28 May 1946, when about 5500 105mm shells, amounting to 449 tons, exploded in three separate magazines successively.
-The blast threw four 105mm guns from their emplacements and damaged six more.
+Dailly was the scene of an ammunition explosion on 28 May 1946, when about 5500 105 mm shells, amounting to 449 tons, exploded in three separate magazines successively.
+The blast threw four 105 mm guns from their emplacements and damaged six more.
 Six construction workers were killed, part of a crew working on a funicular shaft linking Dailly to the upper part of Savatan.
 Two similar explosions happened at Grisons in June 1946 and at Blausee-Mitholz in 1947.
-The damage to Dailly resulted in a comprehensive modernization of the fort, with additions of 81mm and 120mm mortars, removal of obsolete weapons and the installation of two modern 150mm gun turrets.
+The damage to Dailly resulted in a comprehensive modernization of the fort, with additions of 81 mm and 120 mm mortars, removal of obsolete weapons and the installation of two modern 150 mm gun turrets.
 An underground caserne for 650 men was built at this time, with NBC protection.
-The four 105mm guns of the northern casemates and the two 105mm guns of the central casemate were repaired and upgraded, but the four guns of the south battery were never replaced.
-The new 150mm gun turrets were mounted on barbettes50 m deep, with an individual rate of fire of 22 rounds per minute in bursts, or 15 rounds per minute sustained.
+The four 105 mm guns of the northern casemates and the two 105 mm guns of the central casemate were repaired and upgraded, but the four guns of the south battery were never replaced.
+The new 150 mm gun turrets were mounted on barbettes50 m deep, with an individual rate of fire of 22 rounds per minute in bursts, or 15 rounds per minute sustained.
 Design began in 1949, with the first test firings in 1960.